 - Arrangements made between family members without any involvement from Social Work Services - Arrangements facilitated by Social Work Services - Arrangements subject to an order from the Children's Panel.
-Children in this final category are viewed as Looked After children to whom the Council has certain legal responsibilities - 2.3 Whilst some councils have adopted financial parity between foster and kinship carers most have not and this includes Argyll and Bute Council.
+Children in this final category are viewed as Looked After children to whom the Council has certain legal responsibilities - 1.3 Whilst some councils have adopted financial parity between foster and kinship carers most have not and this includes Argyll and Bute Council.
 During the course of 2014 the Equalities and Human Rights Commission (EHRC) advised 7 non-compliant Scottish local authorities that unless they adopted parity they would face Judicial Review.
 The legal position as reported by Scottish Government is that should this challenge proceed to court it will be upheld.
-In the meantime a further 5 councils have been included in the proposed application for Judicial Review by the Equality and Human Rights Commission.
-(EHRC). - 2.4 The Convention of Scottish Local Authorities (COSLA) in conjunction with
+In the meantime a further 5 councils have been included in the proposed

-Scottish Government and Social Work Scotland (SWS) invited all 32 Scottish local authorities to discuss the Equality and Human Rights Commission (EHRC) legal challenge in February 2015.
-At this meeting the need for all the councils to act together was emphasised and a Local Parity model was proposed as an interim solution whilst the implications arising from Universal Credit are considered.
-In acknowledgement of the increased cost to the local authorities Scottish Government advised that unspecified additional financial support would be made available.
+- application for Judicial Review by the Equality and Human Rights Commission (EHRC). - 1.4 The Convention of Scottish Local Authorities (COSLA) in conjunction with Scottish Government and Social Work Scotland (SWS) invited all 32 Scottish local authorities to discuss the Equality and Human Rights Commission (EHRC) legal challenge in February 2015.
+At this meeting the need for all the councils to act together was emphasised and a Local Parity model was proposed as an interim solution whilst the implications arising from the introduction of Universal Credit are considered.
+In acknowledgement of the increased cost to the local authorities Scottish Government advised that additional financial support would be made available.
+A policy update and an allocation of funds were issued by letter on the 5th October 2015 by Scottish Government.

-3.0 RECOMMENDATIONS
+2.0 RECOMMENDATIONS